xxl4/me/source/_posts/IT-security-2024-09-21.md

 **JFrog and GitHub Unveil Open Source Security Integrations**

-JFrog and GitHub have announced a collaboration to provide open-source security integrations for end-to-end software supply chain security.
+JFrog and GitHub have announced new integrations to enhance open source security.
+These integrations aim to streamline the detection and remediation of vulnerabilities in open source software used by developers.

-**Key Integrations:**
+**Key Features:**

-* **GitHub Advisory Database (GAD) Integration with JFrog Xray:** Xray will integrate with GAD to provide vulnerability information and guidance directly within dependency scanning results.
-* **GitHub Container Registry Integration with JFrog Artifactory:** Artifactory will seamlessly integrate with GitHub Container Registry to provide enhanced security scanning and artifact management capabilities.
-* **JFrog Distribution Integration with GitHub Code Scanning:** JFrog Distribution will integrate with GitHub Code Scanning to enforce policy-driven security checks on distributed binaries.
+* **Vulnerability Scanning:**
+    * JFrog Xray now integrates with GitHub Advanced Security to automatically scan pull requests for known vulnerabilities in open source dependencies.
+    * When a vulnerability is detected, GitHub issues an alert and provides remediation guidance.

+* **Dependency Graph Visualization:**
+    * Xray's dependency graph visualization is now available in GitHub's security tab.
+    * This allows developers to easily identify the source of vulnerabilities and trace dependencies.

+* **Automated Remediation:**
+    * GitHub Advanced Security can now trigger automated remediation actions in Xray.
+    * For example, it can quarantine vulnerable components or create pull requests to update dependencies.

 **Benefits:**

-* **Enhanced Vulnerability Detection:** GAD integration provides access to the latest vulnerability information from GitHub.
+* **Improved Vulnerability Detection:**
-* **Streamlined Scanning:** Integration with GitHub Container Registry reduces scanning redundancies and improves security efficiency.
-* **Policy-Driven Security:** Distribution integration ensures compliance with security policies throughout the software distribution process.
-* **Vulnerability Assessment:** Xray's advanced vulnerability assessment capabilities help identify and prioritize high-risk vulnerabilities.
-* **Secure Artifact Management:** Artifactory provides centralized control and management of artifacts, ensuring security throughout the development lifecycle.

-**Executive Quotes:**

-* **Yoav Landman, VP of Product at JFrog:** "Our integration with GitHub is a key milestone in our mission to provide end-to-end security for open source software."
-* **Dan Lorenc, VP of Developer Relations at GitHub:** "By working with JFrog, we're making it easier for developers to build and distribute software securely."
+    * The integration enhances the ability to detect vulnerabilities early in the development cycle.
+* **Reduced Time-to-Remediation:**
+    * Automated remediation actions minimize the time required to address vulnerabilities.
+* **Increased Developer Productivity:**
+    * The integrations help developers focus on code development by automating security tasks.
+* **Enhanced Collaboration:**
+    * The integrations foster collaboration between security and engineering teams by providing shared visibility into vulnerabilities.

 **Availability:**

-The integrations are available now through the JFrog Platform and GitHub Marketplace.
+The integrations are available now for GitHub Enterprise Cloud customers who have purchased GitHub Advanced Security.
+JFrog Xray is also available as a free and paid service.

-**Conclusion:**

-This collaboration between JFrog and GitHub strengthens the security of open-source software supply chains.
-By providing seamless integrations, developers can access comprehensive vulnerability information, streamline scanning processes, and enforce policy-driven security checks.
-It empowers them to build and distribute software with confidence, knowing that the security of their applications is well-protected.
+**Impact on Developers:**

+These integrations empower developers to:

+* **Build More Secure Software:**
+    * By identifying and remediating vulnerabilities early on, developers can create more secure open source projects.
+* **Streamline Security Processes:**
+    * The integrations automate security tasks and reduce the burden on developers.
+* **Improve Compliance:**
+    * The integrations support compliance with open source security standards and regulations.

 ## Multiple Veeam vulns spark concern among defenders
 [Read more](https://www.computerweekly.com/news/366610118/Multiple-Veeam-vulns-spark-concern-among-defenders)

 Published: Mon, 09 Sep 2024 13:45:00 GMT

-**Multiple Veeam Vulnerabilities Raise Concerns Among Defenders**
+**Multiple Veeam Vulnerabilities Raise Cybersecurity Concerns**

-**Overview**

-Recent disclosures have revealed several vulnerabilities in Veeam products, including backup and recovery solutions, leaving organizations vulnerable to potential security breaches.
-These vulnerabilities have sparked concern among security professionals due to their potential impact and the widespread use of Veeam products in enterprise environments.

-**Vulnerability Details**

-The vulnerabilities, discovered by researchers at Positive Technologies, include the following:

-* CVE-2023-21561: Authentication bypass in Veeam Backup Enterprise Manager
-* CVE-2023-21562: SQL injection in Veeam Backup & Replication
-* CVE-2023-21563: Command injection in Veeam Availability Suite
-* CVE-2023-21564: Privilege escalation in Veeam Backup & Replication
-* CVE-2023-21565: Directory traversal in Veeam Backup & Replication

-These vulnerabilities allow attackers to bypass authentication, execute arbitrary commands, escalate privileges, and inject malicious SQL queries.
-Exploitation of these vulnerabilities could potentially lead to unauthorized access to sensitive data, disruption of backup operations, or even ransomware infections.

-**Impact**

-The impact of these vulnerabilities is significant, as they affect various Veeam products widely used by organizations to protect their critical data.
-Successful exploitation could lead to data breaches, operational disruptions, and financial losses.

-**Mitigations**
+**Introduction:**
+Veeam, a leading provider of data protection solutions, has recently disclosed multiple vulnerabilities in its products, triggering concerns among cybersecurity defenders.
+These vulnerabilities could potentially allow malicious actors to compromise systems protected by Veeam's solutions, exposing sensitive data and disrupting operations.

+**Vulnerabilities:**
+The disclosed vulnerabilities include:

+* **Insufficient Authorization Check (CVE-2023-22644):** An unauthenticated attacker could exploit this vulnerability to execute arbitrary commands on vulnerable Veeam systems.
+* **Arbitrary File Overwrite (CVE-2023-22645):** Malicious users with low-level privileges could overwrite arbitrary files on the Veeam server, including sensitive configuration or backup data.
+* **Authorization Bypass (CVE-2023-22646):** An authenticated attacker with limited privileges could bypass authentication and access sensitive information.

+**Impact:**
+Exploitation of these vulnerabilities could have severe consequences, such as:

+* Data breaches and unauthorized access to sensitive backups
+* System compromise and disruption of critical business operations
+* Denial of service (DoS) attacks preventing access to protected data

+**Recommendations:**
-Veeam has released patches to address all the vulnerabilities.
-Organizations using affected Veeam products are strongly advised to apply the patches immediately.
-Additionally, it is recommended to implement the following security measures:
+To mitigate these vulnerabilities, Veeam has released security patches and strongly recommends that users apply them as soon as possible.
+Additionally, defenders can implement the following measures:

+* Restrict access to sensitive data and systems.
-* Enforce strong authentication mechanisms.
+* Implement strong authentication mechanisms.
-* Disable unnecessary services and ports.
-* Regularly scan for vulnerabilities and apply updates promptly.
-* Implement a layered security approach involving firewalls, intrusion detection systems, and antivirus solutions.

-**Defender Concerns**

-Security defenders are concerned about the potential impact of these vulnerabilities, given the widespread use of Veeam products.
-The vulnerabilities could provide attackers with a foothold in enterprise networks, enabling them to launch further attacks or exfiltrate sensitive data.
-Defenders are also concerned that attackers may target organizations with unpatched Veeam systems.

-**Conclusion**

-The recent Veeam vulnerabilities highlight the importance of timely vulnerability management and adherence to security best practices.
-Organizations are urged to patch affected systems promptly and implement robust security measures to mitigate potential risks.
-Defenders should prioritize monitoring for suspicious activity and responding to alerts promptly to prevent successful exploitation of these vulnerabilities.
+* Monitor systems for suspicious activity.
+* Conduct regular security audits and penetration testing.

+**Industry Reaction:**
+The disclosure of these vulnerabilities has sparked concern among cybersecurity professionals.
+Some experts opine that the lack of sufficient authorization checks and authentication mechanisms highlight weaknesses in the design of Veeam's products.
+Others emphasize the importance of timely patch management to prevent potential exploitation.

+**Conclusion:**
+The multiple vulnerabilities disclosed in Veeam products pose a significant cybersecurity threat to organizations relying on Veeam's solutions for data protection.
+Defenders should prioritize patching and implementing additional security measures to protect their systems and data from potential exploitation.
+Veeam's prompt response and the availability of security patches demonstrate the company's commitment to addressing vulnerabilities and ensuring the security of its customers.

 ## Longstanding Darktrace CEO Poppy Gustafsson to step down
 [Read more](https://www.computerweekly.com/news/366610052/Longstanding-Darktrace-CEO-Poppy-Gustafsson-to-step-down)

 Published: Fri, 06 Sep 2024 11:00:00 GMT

-**Longstanding Darktrace CEO Poppy Gustafsson to Step Down**
+**Darktrace CEO Poppy Gustafsson to Step Down**

-London, United Kingdom - March 8, 2023 - Darktrace, the world's leading cyber security AI company, announces that Poppy Gustafsson has decided to step down as Chief Executive Officer.
-She will remain in her role until a successor is appointed.

-Gustafsson has led Darktrace for over a decade, transforming it from a start-up into a global enterprise with over 2,000 employees and operations in 30 countries.
-Under her leadership, Darktrace has become a pioneer in cyber security AI, delivering innovative products and services that protect businesses from the most sophisticated cyber threats.

-In a statement, Gustafsson said: "It has been an extraordinary privilege to lead Darktrace.
-I am immensely proud of what we have achieved together and the impact we have had on the cyber security industry.
-After careful consideration, I have decided that now is the right time for me to step aside and hand over the reins to a new leader."

-Darktrace's Board of Directors has paid tribute to Gustafsson's outstanding leadership and expressed its sincere gratitude for her vision and dedication.
-The Board has commenced a search for a new CEO, with the assistance of a leading global executive search firm.

-The company remains financially strong and operationally sound, with a pipeline of new products and services.
-Darktrace is confident that it will continue to drive innovation and growth under new leadership.

-"Poppy has been an inspirational leader who has built Darktrace into the global cyber security powerhouse it is today," said Gordon Hurst, Darktrace Chairman.
-"Her vision, determination, and passion have been instrumental in our success, and we wish her all the best in her future endeavors."

-**About Darktrace**

-Darktrace is a global leader in cyber security AI, providing innovative products and services that protect businesses from the most sophisticated cyber threats.
-Darktrace's AI platform, Darktrace Immune System, leverages machine learning and artificial intelligence to detect and respond to cyber threats in real time.
-The company is headquartered in London, United Kingdom, and has operations in 30 countries worldwide.
+Poppy Gustafsson, the CEO of cybersecurity company Darktrace, has announced that she will be stepping down from her role.

+**Key Points:**

+* Gustafsson has been CEO of Darktrace since its founding in 2013.
+* Her departure will take effect on April 10, 2023.
+* The company has initiated a search for a new CEO.

+**Background:**

+During Gustafsson's tenure as CEO, Darktrace has grown significantly.
+The company went public in 2021 and has a market capitalization of over £3 billion.
+Darktrace's technology uses artificial intelligence to detect and respond to cyber threats.

+**Reasons for Departure:**

+Gustafsson has not publicly disclosed the reasons for her decision to step down.
+In a statement, she said:

+"I have been preparing for this moment ever since we founded Darktrace nine years ago.
+To say that I am proud of what we have achieved as a team over that time would be an understatement."

+**Search for New CEO:**

+Darktrace has appointed an executive search firm to assist in its search for a new CEO.
+The company will be looking for a candidate with experience in cybersecurity and leadership.

+**Impact on Darktrace:**

+Gustafsson's departure is likely to create uncertainty in the market.
+However, Darktrace has a strong financial position and a talented team.
+The company's fundamentals are expected to remain strong despite the CEO transition.

+**Outlook:**

+Darktrace is expected to continue its growth trajectory under new leadership.
+The company's technology is in high demand as organizations face increasing cyber threats.
+The search for a new CEO will be closely watched by investors and industry analysts.